 Trigger warning: suicide

-Information for this briefing was found via The Daily Mail and the sources mentioned.
+Information for this briefing was found via Twitter.
 The author has no securities or affiliations related to this organization.
 Not a recommendation to buy or sell.
 Always do additional research and consult a professional before purchasing a security.
 The author holds no licenses.